Senate confirms Biden's FDA pick despite political divisions

 The razor-thin vote underscores the increasing political polarization around the health care issues FDA oversees and contrasts with Califf’s overwhelming support just six years ago.
 The Senate previously confirmed him to the job by a vote of 89-4.

-Califf now inherits a raft of reviews and decisions pending at the agency, which regulates several multibillion-dollar industries, including prescription and over-the-counter drugs, medical devices, tobacco products and most foods.
+Califf now inherits a raft of decisions pending at the agency, which regulates products that make up an estimated one fifth of all U.S. consumer spending, including prescription and over-the-counter drugs, medical devices, tobacco products and most foods.

-Sen. Joe Manchin, D-W.V., urged senators to oppose Califf on Monday, saying he bears “a great deal of responsibility” for many of the drug overdose deaths that have occurred in the years since his first stint as FDA commissioner.
-During his 11-month tenure, Califf added new warning labels to opioids and commissioned outside recommendations on how to tighten regulation of the drugs.
-But he was replaced by President Donald Trump before implementing any major changes.
+White House press secretary Jen Psaki said the administration is “thrilled” that the Senate confirmed Califf on a bipartisan basis.

+“He brings to this critical post a lifetime of knowledge and the institutional experience that will ensure he hits the ground running,” she said.

-“Nothing that Dr. Califf has said or done has led me to believe he will operate the FDA any differently than he did during his previous tenure,” said Manchin, whose home state has been ravaged for decades by opioid addiction and overdoses.
+“Nothing that Dr. Califf has said or done has led me to believe he will operate the FDA any differently than he did during his previous tenure,” said Manchin, whose home state has been ravaged by the opioid epidemic for nearly 30 years.
+Four other lawmakers from hard-hit blue states also voted against Califf.

 The White House long assumed enough Republicans would support Califf to easily overcome any Democratic defections, given his strong support from pharmaceutical companies and patient groups.

 But anti-abortion advocates recently launched a campaign to sink his Senate vote, outraged by a recent FDA decision that eased access to abortion pills.
-Groups including the Susan B. Anthony List threatened to pull support from any Republican senators supporting Califf.
+Groups including the Susan B. Anthony List and Students for Life of America threatened to pull support from any Republican senators supporting Califf.

+Dr. Janet Woodcock, the FDA’s longtime drug center director, had been serving as acting commissioner since last January.
+She announced Tuesday via Twitter that she would continue working at the agency as a principal deputy commissioner.

-More than a year after authorizing the first COVID-19 vaccines, the FDA still faces a string of key decisions, including whether to expand their use to children younger than 5.
+More than a year after authorizing the first COVID-19 vaccines, the FDA still faces several key decisions, including whether to expand their use to children younger than 5.
 Last week the FDA unexpectedly delayed its timeline for reviewing Pfizer’s vaccine for that age group.

-FDA commissioners aren’t typically involved in day-to-day scientific reviews, but they serve as the go-between for the agency’s scientists and the White House.
-That relationship has strained over the past year as Biden’s coronavirus COVID-19 task force has repeatedly gotten out ahead of the FDA’s methodical, scientific reviews.

 Califf will also need to replace the head of the FDA’s tobacco center, which is weighing whether to ban e-cigarettes from Juul, Reynolds American and other vaping companies due to their use by teens.
 FDA tobacco’s longtime director, Mitch Zeller, is set to retire this spring.